 The programme will consist of three connecting modules which take students across the post-production life cycle.
 These processes will be in line with current industry good practice and will allow for the creation of digital media that can be purposed for film, broadcast, web and social media purposes:

 The course will employ the following modes of delivery:

-Teaching and assessment will be delivered entirely online through a mixture of self-directed study and practice materials, workshops and support advisories.
-The online delivery will include weekly online workshops and practice activities, online learning materials, regular formative assessment and online advisory support.
+- Teaching and assessment will be fully delivered online through a mixture of self-directed study and practice materials, workshops and support advisories.
+In order to replicate the interactive and engaging nature of an on-campus delivery, the online delivery will include:

 Opportunities for Progression

 There is no direct academic progression with this PgCert.
 However, those who wish to continue their studies can apply for the MA Film or MA Media and Broadcast Production degrees.
 There is no direct overlap in modules between this qualification and these post-graduate taught programmes.

 By graduation, students will have gained additional technical expertise, potentially allowing them to pivot into a different area of the creative economy or make them more attractive prospects within their current field.

 The admission criteria for entry onto the programme are as follows:

 - Normally at least a 2(ii) UK honours-equivalent degree in any discipline, or